raymondfx/hyperledger-ledger/demo/AcmeDemoWorkshop.md

                     "connection_id": agent.connection_id,
                     "proof_request": indy_proof_request
                 }
-                # this sends the request to our agent, which forwards it to Alice
+                # this sends the request to our agent, which forwards it to Whistleblower
                 # (based on the connection_id)
                 await agent.admin_POST(
                     "/present-proof/send-request",